 In 2019, Weslaco will be one year for every one foot, a City one hundred years old proudly identified by a water tower one hundred feet tall.

 We invite you to celebrate this immutable legacy of our community, the glorious past, vibrant present and limitless future of the City of Weslaco manifest in resolute concrete.
 Join us in the Centennial Celebration of the City of Weslaco, planned with year-long community activities culminating with a birthday bash befitting 100 years in December 2019.
 Be a part of the party already by contributing stories and photographs, serving as a volunteer, or donating to event expenses.

 You are as much the history of Weslaco as El Tinaco is a testament to it.

-Loretta Barbee, Laurie Cardenas, Robert Donalson, Marta Kang, Mary Mattar, Leonor Medina (Ass’t Secretary), Linda Williams
+Loretta Barbee, Norma Brewer, Laurie Cardenas, Robert Donalson, Marta Kang, Alex Livas, Mary Mattar, Bobby McNabney, Leonor Medina, Sheila Shidler, Joe Vidales, Linda Williams

 On April 19, 2016, the City Commissioners appointed sixteen residents of the City of Weslaco to serve on an ad hoc committee to plan and implement programs and events to celebrate the City of Weslaco’s Centennial in 2019.
 The Weslaco Centennial Committee (WCC) had its organizational meeting on September 6, 2016.
 The WCC has formed five major committees to carry out its mandate: the Executive Committee, the Programs & Events Committee, the Marketing Committee, the Operations Committee, and the Finance & Administration Committee.
 With the exception of the Executive Committee, all the other committees have sub-committees to carry out their tasks.